How to Modify the PHP Max Upload Size

 In this article, we will show you three easy ways to increase the size limit by modifying the PHP maximum upload size.

-Why Do You Need to Change PHP Maximum Upload Size?
+Why Change the PHP Max Upload Size?

 How to Change the Maximum Upload Size for PHP Scripts?